awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.md

 + Amazon RDS PostgreSQL version 10
 + Amazon RDS Oracle \(all versions\)

+**Important**
-For information about using Amazon Aurora, see the [Amazon Aurora User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.
+For information about using Amazon RDS Performance Insights with Amazon Aurora, see the [Using Amazon RDS Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_PerfInsights.html) in the *Amazon Aurora User Guide*\.

 **Note**
 Amazon RDS Performance Insights is not supported for MariaDB 10\.0, MariaDB 10\.1, MariaDB 10\.3, MySQL 5\.5, or MySQL 8\.0\.